 Car Free Day in Port Moody

 A number of Car Free Day events take place in the Lower Mainland including in Vancouver on Main Street, Denman Street and Commercial Drive.
-As of a couple of years ago, Port Moody has its own event celebrating pedestrians in mid-August too.
+Since a few years ago, Port Moody has had its own event celebrating pedestrians in mid-August too.

 When and Where

-Port Moody celebrates its fourth annual Car Free Day event on Sunday, August 23, 2020.
-The event usually runs from noon until 7:00 pm.
+Port Moody was going to celebrate its fourth annual Car Free Day event on Sunday, August 23, 2020.
+In years when it does take place, the event usually runs from around noon until 7:00 pm.